1alexvash-work/bank-comission-task/README.md

 # Regarding tests

-You can modify inputData at `src/input.json`, then also modify `expectedList` results at `src/index.ts`
+You can play with tests or break them at `src/input.json`